 Q&A with Michelle Wong-Halabi

-Michelle Wong-Halabi is a partner in the firm’s Corporate Department where she focuses her practice on estate planning and wealth preservation as well as sports law.
+Michelle Wong-Halabi is in the firm’s Corporate Department where she focuses her practice on estate planning and wealth preservation as well as sports law.

 Describe a pivotal moment that influenced your career path.